This is why you should choose cosmetics without microplastics

 Cosmetics without microplastics

-Can the cosmetics industry just use microplastics?
+Can the cosmetics industry simply use microplastics?
 By continuously developing new forms of microplastics - smaller and more fluid - it is still possible to add microplastics to cosmetic products.
 The law currently only prohibits those old/larger particles, but manufacturers have now been smart enough to create all kinds of new shapes that do not fall under this legislation.

 Because manufacturers use this limited definition of microplastics, some still add 'no microplastics' to their products.
-It is imperative that we create a clear definition of microplastics, so that manufacturers can no longer hide behind these empty words.
+It is necessary that we create a clear definition of microplastics, so that manufacturers can no longer hide behind these empty words.

 Beat the Micro Bead app